JamieAbbottScott/underwriteme-api-docs/content/payment/existing.md

 ## Existing [/application/{id}/payment]
-Operations on existing Payment details for Provider Product associated with Application.
+Operations on existing Payment details for Provider Product from the Basket associated with Application.

 JSON request and response have following structure: